pixee/docs/docs/intro.md

 For additional details, see the [Installation](/installing) page.

 Pixee also supports self-hosted deployments for organizations that require additional security or compliance measures.
 To learn more about Pixee self-hosted solutions, please [contact us](https://pixee.ai/demo-landing-page).

-### What environment & languages does Pixee support?

-Pixee supports a wide variety of languages and code scanning tools.
-For a full list of supported languages, tools, and rules, see the [Code Scanning Tools](/code-scanning-tools/overview) page.

 ### What does Pixee cost?